Nerif-AI/nerif-ai.github.io/docs/components/model/nerif-agent.md

 sidebar_position: 1
 ---

-# Nerif Agent
+# Nerif Model

-## Agent Class
+## Model Class

-### SimpleChatAgent
+### SimpleChatModel

-A simple agent class for the Nerif project.
+A simple model class for the Nerif project.
-This class implements a simple chat agent for the Nerif project.
+This class implements a simple chat model for the Nerif project.
 It uses OpenAI's GPT models to generate responses to user inputs.

 Attributes: